-Α • Clarify aim to maximise net benefits based on problem, options and Aim(s) constraint faced by the economic agent В • Include both monetary & non-monetary benefits Benefits • Consider perspectives and information available

-C Costs & Constraint Include both explicit & implicit costs Consider perspectives, information available and constraint arising from scarcity D Decision- making Use the Marginalist Principle to make decisions at the margin Weigh marginal benefit (MB) and marginal cost (MC) Undertake more of the activity if MB > MC Stop when MB = MC Undertake less of the activity if MB < MC E Evaluate Evaluate the outcomes of the decisions and decide whether to change decision What if the circumstances change for the decision-maker (e.g. ABC changing over time)?
-What if there are unintended consequences from the decision?
+A Clarify the aim to maximise net benefits based on problem, op and constraint faced by the economic agent P 111(3) and constraint faced by the economic agent D Include both monetary & non-monetary benefits Benefits Consider perspectives and information available C Include both explicit & implicit (opportunity) costs and cons Costs & Consider perspectives, information available and constraint arising Constraint Constraint from scarcity Use the Marginalist Principle to make decisions at the margin D Weigh marginal benefit (MB) and marginal cost (MC) Decision- Undertake more of the activity if MB > MC making Stop when MB = MC 5 Undertake less of the activity if MB < MC • Evaluate the outcomes of the decisions and decide whether to change decision E • What if the circumstances change for the decision-maker (e.g. Evaluate ABC changing over time)? • What if there are unintended consequences from the decision?
 What if there are more available information?
 Etc.